groupoasys/DRO_CONDITIONAL_TRIMMINGS/README.md

-#  Numerical Experiments Data of the paper entitled "Distributionally robust stochastic programs with side information based on trimmings"
+#  Numerical Experiments Data from the paper entitled "Distributionally robust stochastic programs with side information based on trimmings"

 ## Goals

-This repository aims to provide the details of the numerical experiments coded in Python programming language used in the paper [[1]](https://arxiv.org/abs/2009.10592).
-This paper has been developed by some members of the [OASYS group](https://sites.google.com/view/groupoasys/home) thanks to the funding of the project [Flexanalytics](https://groupoasysflexanalytics.readthedocs.io/en/latest/).
-We suggest you visit the related links to know more about our research.
+The purpose of this repository is to provide the details of the numerical experiments coded in the Python programming language used in the paper [[1]](https://arxiv.org/abs/2009.10592).
+This paper has been developed by some members of the [OASYS group](https://sites.google.com/view/groupoasys/home) through funding from the project [Flexanalytics](https://groupoasysflexanalytics.readthedocs.io/en/latest/).
+We encourage you visit the related links to know more about our research.

 ## Contents